Shatoshinakamoto/Streampal/README.md

 - If you have any issues with material that may be displayed please find out what server the content is displayed on and properly serve proper DMCA notices to those servers we do not host any files on any of our servers or Github's servers as that would be breaking TOS agreement with Github!
 - We do not and will not create any kind of censorship on our site or our search engine if there is a file available from a server it will display it if you have issues again please reach out to those servers we do not Condone or Advise the publishing of Copyrighted Material!
 - Although we advise how to publish and where to publish we trust the users will properly post legal content that does not infringe on any Copyrights!

+Shatoshi Nakamoto waz here.... the original name Sha was took out and replace with same by the team to cover the algorithm used the algorithm is still a custom made version of sha though made by me.